tarwn/lessthandot-hugo/blogs/content/posts/2012-11-20-getting-ssrs-subscriptions-for-a.md

   <a href="/wp-content/uploads/users/kconan/hurdles.jpg?mtime=1353450411"><img alt="" src="/wp-content/uploads/users/kconan/hurdles.jpg?mtime=1353450411" width="400" height="338" /></a>
 </div>

 After poking around in SSRS Web Interface, I quickly found that short of opening each and every subscription there was no way to find this information.
 Next I took a peek in the ReportServer database where SSRS is hosted and it looked pretty simple.
 I peeked in a few tables and the column names all lined up nice for joining to the other tables.
-But then I saw the first of two hurdles that wouldn&#8217;t be so easy to get past.
+But then I saw the first of two hurdles that wouldn't be so easy to get past.

 ## Subscriptions.ExtensionSettings

 I found the e-mail addresses that each Subscription is e-mailed to.
 The problem (or opportunity) is that it is buried in an XML field &#8211; Subscriptions.ExtensionSettings.
-This is the first opportunity that I&#8217;ve really had to mess with XML in SQL in a long time so I figured it wouldn&#8217;t be too bad and I could figure out how to pluck what I needed.
+This is the first opportunity that I've really had to mess with XML in SQL in a long time so I figured it wouldn't be too bad and I could figure out how to pluck what I needed.

 However, my heart sank when I hit the second hurdle.